ebarcly/aura/README.md

 # AURA - The Developer Super-Portfolio

 AURA analyzes a developer's GitHub profile to generate a rich, data-driven, and shareable report that proves their skills in a way a traditional resume cannot.
-This project is being built as a key portfolio piece.

 ## Tech Stack